History of the Los Angeles Lakers: 1996–2004: O'Neal and Bryant dynasty

 During the 1996 season, the Lakers acquired 17-year-old Kobe Bryant from the Charlotte Hornets for Vlade Divac; Bryant was drafted 13th overall out of Lower Merion High School in Ardmore, Pennsylvania in that year's draft, by Charlotte.
 Los Angeles also signed free-agent and former Magic Center Shaquille O'Neal.
 Trading for Bryant was West's idea, and he was influential in the team's signing of the all-star center.
 "Jerry West is the reason I came to the Lakers", O'Neal later said.
 They used their 24th pick in the draft to select Derek Fisher.
 During the 1996–97 season, the team traded Cedric Ceballos to Phoenix for Robert Horry.
 O'Neal led the team to a 56–26 record, their best effort since 1990–91, despite missing 31 games due to a knee injury.
 O'Neal averaged 26.2 ppg and 12.5 rpg and finished third in the league in blocked shots (2.88 bpg) in 51 games.
 The Lakers defeated the Portland Trail Blazers in the first round of the 1997 NBA Playoffs.
 O'Neal scored 46 points in Game 1 against the Trail Blazers, marking the highest single-game playoff scoring output by a Laker since Jerry West scored 53 against the Celtics in 1969.
 Despite an NBA-record 7-for-7 three-point shooting performance from Horry in game 2, the Lakers lost the next round four games to one to the Utah Jazz.

 In the following 1997–98 season, the Lakers were the only team without a player over the age of 30 and were joined by Rick Fox from the Boston Celtics.
-They started off with the best start in franchise history, 11–0.
+They started with the best start in franchise history, 11–0.
 Los Angeles battled Seattle for the Pacific Division title most of the season.
 In the final two months, the Lakers won 22 of their final 25 games, finishing 61–21, and passing Seattle in the standings.
 O'Neal – although missing 20 games due to an abdominal injury – was dominant, finishing only second to Michael Jordan in scoring, and leading the league in field-goal percentage (.584).
-The Lakers defeated Portland three games to one in the first-round of the play-offs.
+The Lakers defeated Portland three games to one in the first round of the playoffs.
 The following round, Seattle took a one-game lead, with the Lakers responding with four straight wins, taking the series.
 They were swept again by the Jazz in the Conference Finals.